When you found yourself saying/doing these things:

 - “Please stop touching your pee-pee.
 It’s not going anywhere, Mister!“

 - Amazed by their ability to tuned you out when you tell them something but somehow they always managed to hear you when you hit your foot on a table and grunted “Dang it!” then later echoing it like a mantra.

 - You find your self saying “Oh my God!” a lot seeing the mess your little tornado able to create in your living room and of course you will hear someone saying “Oh my God!” too in the future.

 - They are brutally honest – no sugar coating.
-They’ll tell you in the public rest room you’re in have unpleasant smell or even better, they’ll cover their nose and mouth saying “Eww…it’s stinky in here, Mommy” in front of a store owner who you hope have no slight understanding of English words!
-Same thing applied to human odor!
+They’ll tell you in the public restroom you’re in have the unpleasant smell or even better, they’ll cover their nose and mouth saying “Eww…it’s stinky in here, Mommy” in front of a store owner who you hope have no slight understanding of English words!
+The same thing applied to human odor!

 - Recognize those teenager’s infamous deep sigh?
-On some cases – like mine, it starts early.
-You tell them to go clean up and they can produce a whining sounds and sighs similar to the ones from their future 13 years old and older self.
+In some cases – like mine, it starts early.
+You tell them to go clean up and they can produce whining sounds and sighs similar to the ones from their future 13 years old and older self.

 - Your heart melt after your toddler went to time out and gave you a hug saying “I’m done crying…I’m sorry, Mommy“.

-- Your heart will melt even more when they sings “Hallelujah” with both arms raised.
+- Your heart will melt even more when they sing “Hallelujah” with both arms raised.

 - Their kisses and big tight hugs will brighten your day no matter how crappy it has been.

 - You will cherish those tender moments when they just crawled on your lap and snuggled so close you can smell their sweet no-longer-a-baby-scents because usually, they’ll be too busy running around doing things by themselves.

 - You will silently wipe your tears on the first day of school.